EngTurtle/Conga/README.md

 4. download and unzip this repo onto your computer.

-5. in the folder you unziped to, create two new folders, one named mediafiles, and another named database.
+5. in the folder you unziped to, create three new folders, one named mediafiles, another named database, and one named dev.
+Then create a folder called email_output in dev.

 6. run the manage.py file with the command line argument: syncdb.